team7katas/sysopsquad/README.md

 ## Target Architecture

-This section describes the target system architecture
+This section describes the target software architecture.

 ### Use Case Model

-The following diagram shows mapping of architecture characteristics requirements on use cases based on discovered requirements:
+The following diagram shows mapping of architecture characteristics requirements on the key use cases based on discovered [requirements](Requirements.md):

 ![Use Case Model](images/use-case-model.jpg "Use Case Model")

 ### System Context

-The system context is depicted in the following diagram:
+The system context diagram below depicted key users of the system and its external dependencies:

 ![System Context](images/system-context.jpg "System Context")